Diana Dors: Blue plaque

 Swindon Heritage unveiled a blue plaque to Dors in 2017 on the boundary of numbers 61 and 62 Kent Road in the Old Town area of Swindon.
 At the time, the two properties were the Haven Nursing Home where she was born.
 The plaque was unveiled by her son Jason Dors-Lake and her granddaughter Ruby Lake.
-Dors' 1959 pink Cadillac, which was a gift to her from Shepperton Studios, was parked outside during the unveiling.
+Dors's 1959 pink Cadillac, which was a gift to her from Shepperton Studios, was parked outside during the unveiling.

 Bust

 The collection of Swindon Museum and Art Gallery includes a bronze bust of Dors by Enid Mitchell.
 It was originally unveiled at the Wyvern Theatre in the town in 1988, where it was displayed in the foyer until 2013, when it was moved to Swindon Central Library.
 It remained on display there until it was rehoused in the Museum and Art Gallery in 2015.

 In popular culture

 Dors was portrayed by Keeley Hawes (younger) and Amanda Redman (older) in the TV biographical film The Blonde Bombshell (1999).

 On the cover of the 1967 album Sgt.
-Pepper's Lonely Hearts Club Band by the Beatles, Dors' wax figure appears in the collage of celebrities, on the right below the tree.
+Pepper's Lonely Hearts Club Band by the Beatles, Dors's wax figure appears in the collage of celebrities, on the right below the tree.

 The Kinks paid homage to her when they included the Ray Davies-penned tribute tune "Good Day" on their album Word of Mouth.

+Dors is namechecked in the track "It's Too Late" on the New York Dolls' second album Too Much Too Soon.

-After appearing as Adam Ant's fairy godmother in his music video "Prince Charming", Dors was also included in the Adam and the Ants song "Scorpios" with lyrics "Black's the colour watch the claws, With nails as sharp as Diana Dors".
+After appearing as lead singer Adam Ant's fairy godmother in Adam and the Ants' music video for their hit single "Prince Charming", Dors was also namechecked in their song "Scorpios" (on the band's Prince Charming album) with lyrics "Black's the colour watch the claws, With nails as sharp as Diana Dors".

 Dors was the cover star of the Smiths' album Singles.